-SA medical association backs Covid-19 measures, calls for telemedicine
+SA medical association backs covid-19 measures, calls for telemedicine

-Ramaphosa declared a national state of disaster and announced school closures and travel bans as the number of infections in the country rose to 61.
+Ramaphosa declared a national state of disaster and announced school closures and travel bans as the number of infections continue to rise.
 In an address shown live on television, Ramaphosa said South Africa had now experienced its first cases of domestic transmission of the virus whereas, up to the weekend, all people who had tested positive had done so upon return from abroad.

 In a statement, SAMA said it was aware that imposing community lockdowns, limiting public gatherings to 100 people and closing schools were drastic steps which had the potential to damage the country’s already fragile economy, adding that these measures should not be taken lightly.